MansoorMajeed/gc/README.md

 # Offline Gcloud Wrapper

-This is a simple tool to query Google Cloud to fetch information about VirtualMachines and store it locally to have offline and quick access to it.
+This is a simple CLI tool based on [cobra](https://github.com/spf13/cobra) to query Google Cloud to fetch information about VirtualMachines and store it locally to have offline and quick access to it.